bigwiv/Biopython-cn/chr3.rst

 The ``Seq`` object also includes a back-transcription method for going from the mRNA to the coding strand of the DNA.
-Again, this is a simple U °˙ T substitution and associated change of alphabet:
+Again, this is a simple U ‚Üí T substitution and associated change of alphabet:

 .. code:: verbatim